PrometheanDissident/prometheandissident.github.io/pages/economics.md

 ### The Politics of Inequality

-<span style="background-color:orange">Discuss links between inequality, political responsiveness, and authoritarianism.
-Connect it to the corrupting infleunce of capitalism section and how lobbying is going to be more disproportionately harmful to the average person with higher inequality</span>

-- **Authoritarianism -** Income inequality is associated with an increase in authoritarianism<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3273660</ref>.

-Political outcomes better reflect the preferences of the rich, suggesting that inequality can exacerbate differentials in political responsiveness to different income groups<ref>https://www.cambridge.org/core/journals/perspectives-on-politics/article/economic-inequality-and-political-responsiveness-a-systematic-review/3364318C95A3D608048BA1800013C7E1</ref>.
+There are theoretical reasons to believe that inequality can undermine the representativeness of a government.
+While inequality may not matter much in terms of affecting well-being, if power is zero-sum and is determined by income, then higher inequality in income would translate into higher inequality in political power.
+In this case, it may be that in places with higher inequality, politics tends to represent the interests of poorer people less, even if everyone has a minimum baseline standard of living.
+However, this does not actually appear to be the case in practice.
+The sociologist Tibor Rutar reviewed the research examining whether inequality undermines democracy and found that the empirical evidence for such a notion is weak.
+In fact, it may be the case that inequality actually has no effect on democracy<ref>https://statsandsociety.substack.com/p/does-inequality-undermine-democracy</ref>.
+This suggests that at most, inequality has a small negative effect on representativeness of a government, if at all.

 ### Trends in Inequality and Their Causes

 <span style="background-color:orange">May need to edit</span>

 As of 2020, in OECD countries income inequality is at its peak for the last 50 years.
 The richest 10% of the population in the income distribution possess about 50% of the entire wealth, while the bottom 40% hold just 3% of the total wealth<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC9340753/#:~:text=Income%20inequality%20in%20many%20OECD,of%20the</ref>.
-Inequality as measured by the Gini coefficient rose in OECD countries from 0.29 in the 1980s to 0.316 in 2015.
-Furthermore, the average top tax rates in member nations declined from 66% in 1981 to 41% in 2008<ref>https://www.weforum.org/stories/2015/02/how-inequality-became-a-global-problem/#:~:text=inequality%20has%20grown%20within%20nations,in%20those%20years%2C%20reaching%2020</ref>.
+Inequality as measured by the Gini coefficient rose in OECD countries from 0.29 in the 1980s to 0.316 in 2015<ref>https://www.weforum.org/stories/2015/02/how-inequality-became-a-global-problem/#:~:text=inequality%20has%20grown%20within%20nations,in%20those%20years%2C%20reaching%2020</ref>.

+There are a number of trends which have contributed to rising inequality in recent decades:

+- More unequal taxes and transfers.
+The average top tax rates in OECD member nations declined from 66% in 1981 to 41% in 2008<ref>https://www.weforum.org/stories/2015/02/how-inequality-became-a-global-problem/#:~:text=inequality%20has%20grown%20within%20nations,in%20those%20years%2C%20reaching%2020</ref>.
+Income inequality has increased in most OECD countries over the past two decades, both because incomes before taxes and transfers have become more unequal, and because the extent of redistribution through taxes and transfers has fallen<ref>https://www.oecd.org/content/dam/oecd/en/publications/reports/2019/02/income-redistribution-across-oecd-countries_f2d12a2b/3b63e61c-en.pdf#:~:text=Since%20the%20mid,crisis%20period%20and%20was</ref>.
+Fiscal policy accounts for a large share of differences in inequality across countries<ref>https://www.imf.org/en/Blogs/Articles/2017/10/11/inequality-fiscal-policy-can-make-the-difference</ref>.
+- Globalization and skill-biased technological change.
 Research on inequality suggests that both globalization and skill-biased technological change increase it<ref>https://iseak.eu/wp-content/uploads/2023/01/the-rise-of-income-inequality-in-oecd-countries-2023-01-18.pdf#:~:text=technological%20change%20has%20been%20the,1998%3B%20Autor%20et%20al%2C%201998</ref>.
 Trade liberalization between an industrialized country and a developing country leads to large inequality in the industrialized country in both the short-run and the long-run.
 In the short run, inequality is mainly driven by intersectoral wage inequality that arises due to the slow allocation of workers across industries.
 In the long run, inequality is driven by an increase in the skill premiums as specialization in the skill-intensive sector raises the demand for skilled workers.
 Taxes and transfers will  be effective in dealing with this in the short-run, but in the long run the most suitable instrument to fight inequality is a subsidy for training instruments, which reduces the skill premium by increasing the supply of skilled workers<ref>https://www.intereconomics.eu/contents/year/2015/number/6/article/trade-with-china-inequality-and-policy-responses.html#:~:text=The%20integration%20of%20China%E2%80%99s%20huge,the%20increased%20demand%20for</ref>.

-Income inequality has increased in most OECD countries over the past two decades, both because incomes before taxes and transfers have become more unequal, and because the extent of redistribution through taxes and transfers has fallen<ref>https://www.oecd.org/content/dam/oecd/en/publications/reports/2019/02/income-redistribution-across-oecd-countries_f2d12a2b/3b63e61c-en.pdf#:~:text=Since%20the%20mid,crisis%20period%20and%20was</ref>.

 ### The Welfare State